keu/docs/astro/runtime-version-lifecycle-policy.md

 Maintenance is discontinued the last day of the month for a given version.
 For example, if the maintenance window for a version of Astro Runtime is January - June of a given year, that version will be maintained by Astronomer until the last day of June.

+## Backport policy for bug and security fixes

+When Astronomer identifies a significant bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
+To avoid the impact of previously identified bugs, Astronomer recommends that you upgrade Astro Runtime if you are not using the latest stable version.

+When Astronomer identifies a significant security vulnerability in Astro Runtime, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
+A significant security issue is defined as an issue with significant impact and exploitability.

+Occasionally, Astronomer might deviate from the defined response policy and backport a bug or security fix to releases other than the latest stable and LTS versions.
+To request a fix for a specific bug, contact your customer success manager.

+### Security scan results on Quay.io

+Astronomer is aware of the **Security Scan Report** results that are provided by [Project Quay](https://www.projectquay.io/) for each Astro Runtime image and are publicly available on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).

+Astronomer monitors the security scan results regularly to determine if any of the vulnerabilities pose a risk to organizations using Astro Runtime.
+Typically, vulnerabilities found in Astro Runtime are in third-party packages that are installed in Astro Runtime but are not maintained by Astronomer.
+When a vulnerability is determined to have a high exploitability risk, Astronomer works with vendors to correct it and incorporate a fix into stable and LTS releases of Astro Runtime.

+If there is a critical vulnerability in the Security Scan results that causes concern for your organization, contact [Astronomer Support](https://support.astronomer.io/).

 ## Astro Runtime lifecycle schedule

 <!--- Version-specific -->